CIS565-Fall-2014/Project4-Rasterizer/README.md

 Each face of a sold polyhedron has two sides, a frontface on the outside and a backface on the inside.
 We can only see frontfaces, and normally, we can only see about half of the front faces.
 If we take one polygon in isolation, and find that we are looking at it's backface, we can cull that face (remove that face from the list of faces to be rendered).
 This article gives clear explaination of the idea: http://glasnost.itcarlow.ie/~powerk/GeneralGraphicsNotes/HSR/backfaceculling.html

 To achieve that I determined if the face is visible in primitive assembly stage by checking the angle between eye direction and face normal.
-And cull out the invisible face using trust move(like we did in stream compaction).
+And cull out the invisible face using thrust remove(like we did in stream compaction).

 -------------------------------------------------------------------------------
 Performance Analysis